tomahg/Gulla.Episerver.SqlStudio/README.md

 ![Connection switcher](img/connectionstring.png "Connection switcher")

-## Specify connectionstring
+## Specify connection string

-If you specify the connectionstring using configuration, this connectionstring will replace any other connectionstrings available.
-This way you may use a connectionstring with readonly access rights, if you want to limit the options for f\*cking up.
+If you specify the connection string using configuration, this connection string will replace any other connection strings available.
+This way you may use a connection string with read-only access rights, if you want to limit the options for f\*cking up.

 ```csharp
 .AddSqlStudio(x => {